Criminal Possession of a Firearm

 First, is the prohibited act element.

-Did the accused person actually possess the contraband?
+Actual possession: Did the accused person actually possess the contraband?
 What evidence is there to suggest that the person actually possessed a thing?
 If police find an item in their pocket, would that be evidence suggesting actual possession?
 No doubt the state would argue this.

-What if police find an item, not on the person, but in some proximity?
+But what if police find an item, not on the person, but in some proximity?

 “Constructive” means circumstantial evidence.
 Constructive firearm possession is not actual possession.

-Courts require evidence of dominion and control to prove constructive possession.
+Dominion and control: Courts require evidence of dominion and control to prove constructive possession.

 Dominion implies proximity and physical boundaries.